zmek/patientflow/README.md

 ## Acknowlegement:

 The work here has been done by researchers at University College London (UCL).
 UCL provided some financial support to develop the materials shared here.
-None of this work would be possible without the support and commitment of many colleagues from University College London Hospital
+None of this work would be possible without the support and commitment of many colleagues from University College London Hospital.

 This repo has been forked from the excellent [py-pi template](https://github.com/health-data-science-OR/pypi-template) developed by Tom Monks.